-The Industry Outreach Program, located at Headquarters, was established to facilitate communication with industry and to establish another source of information for market research purposes.
-Businesses and non-profit organizations (i.e. firms) interested in doing business with DoDEA should contact the Industry Outreach Coordinator or by calling (571) 372-1400.
-The e-mail should include the firm's business size status and a statement of capabilities to ensure proper coordination within DoDEA.
+Businesses (including non-profit organizations) interested in doing business with DoDEA may contact the Industry Outreach Coordinator via email.
+The e-mail should include the firm's business size status, CAGE Code, and a statement of capabilities (highly recommended) to ensure proper coordination within DoDEA.

-Industry Outreach meetings are for a general exchange of information and market research purposes only.
+Outreach meetings are for a general exchange of information and market research purposes only.
 DoDEA is dedicated to ensuring requirements for supplies and services are fairly competed to the maximum extent possible.
-The Coordinator will limit the amount of information discussed during an Industry Outreach meeting if a competitive solicitation is pending for the supply or service being presented.
-The Coordinator will not schedule an Industry Outreach meeting with firms presenting supplies or services currently identified on an active or open solicitation; however, the Coordinator will notify the firm of the solicitation number and posting location.
+A meeting will not be scheduled with firms presenting supplies or services currently identified on an active or open solicitation.

-DoDEA is committed to maximizing the opportunities for small business in all of its acquisitions- a policy set forth by statute and encouraged by the Small Business Administration and the DoD's Office of Small Business Programs.
-DoDEA's Small Business Programs Office (SBPO) reviews subcontracting plans and acquisition strategies and, when appropriate, advises contracting officers to set aside requirements for small business concerns.
+DoDEA is committed to maximizing opportunities for small businesses in all acquisitions- a policy set forth by statute and encouraged by the Small Business Administration and the DoD's Office of Small Business Programs.
+DoDEA's Small Business Programs Office (SBPO) reviews acquisition strategies, subcontracting plans, and when appropriate, advises contracting officers to set aside requirements for small business concerns.
 Additionally, the SBPO acts as a liaison between small business entities and the requiring offices within DoDEA, enabling the requiring offices to learn about the capabilities and reach of small businesses.
-Finally, the SBPO stands ready to assist small businesses navigate the often confusing world of government contracting.
+Finally, the SBPO stands ready to assist small businesses navigate the often-confusing world of government contracting.